 Kodiak Alma Boots

 I always ask other women where they’ve bought their beautiful shoes or their great backpack that looks stylish enough to carry around outside of work.
 (Do you know of one?
 I’m still searching.)
 But I never went out and purchased the same exact item, until I spotted the Kodiak Alma on a friend.
 They looked so cool, and she spoke so highly of how warm and dry they kept her feet, that I got the same exact pair.
 And they were so great, and I got so many compliments, that I had no shame standing at the bus stop with her in the same boots, all winter long.
 Kodiak claims to have invented the world’s first waterproof leather, and wearing these does feel a little incongruous, as though you’ve slipped your feet into a warm, padded wetsuit.
 (Yes, I know that sounds odd, but it’s incredibly comfortable, so much so that I’ve gone out in them without socks.)
 Its black leather-on-wood style is like a dressier Blundstone, and it rings in slightly cheaper ($170 with free shipping from Kodiak, where you can choose from more shades, or $165 from REI Garage).
-As I head into a second season with them, I will say that their soles are perfectly intact but they could use a shine.
+As I head into a third season with them, I will say that their soles are perfectly intact but they could use a shine.
 It would also help if a certain puppy hadn’t chewed the top of one, but that didn’t prevent me from wearing them last year, so I will likely be sporting them again, bite marks and all.
 They also make equally good looking, and warmly waterproof, boots for men. –Nicole Davis